POSTECH-IMLAB/PIMNet_Internal_Environment_Recognition/face_detection/README.md

 ```

 ps: wider_val.txt only include val file names but not label information.

-##### Data1
-We also provide the organized dataset we used as in the above directory structure.

-Link: from [google cloud](https://drive.google.com/open?id=11UGV3nbVv1x9IC--_tK3Uxf7hA6rlbsS) or [baidu cloud](https://pan.baidu.com/s/1jIp9t30oYivrAvrgUgIoLQ) Password: ruck

 ## Training
 We provide restnet50 and mobilenet0.25 as backbone network to train model.